 In simple terms, you want to use words and phrases that people might type into a search box in order to find your app.

-You could research using Google Trends or the Google AdWords Keyword Planner.
+You could research using Google Trends or the Google Ads Keyword Planner.
 Even beginning to type terms into the search box in the Play Store and seeing the suggestions that pop up can give you some ideas about what people are looking for.

 By now, you should have a roughly prioritized list of things that you want to include in your app description and some important keywords.
 The Wrap-App Technique will help you pull them all together.